Dixie National Sale of Champions

 Top sale in total dollar volume: 2015 – $382,595

 The buyers, contributors, sale committee members, Extension staff members assisting with the sale, and other supporters who help make this a special event for our youth are to be commended.
-More information can be found in the video below and this news story, Bidders Show Generosity at Sale of Champions.
+More information can be found in the video below and this news story, Holmes County 4-H’er earns top spot in livestock showing.
 Thanks to everyone!

 We salute all buyers, contributors, sale committee members, Extension staff members assisting with the sale, and other supporters who help make this a special event.